Piano Sonata No. 3 (Scriabin): IV. Presto con fuoco

 Like Wagner, the modernistic traits in Scriabin can be seen as a result of using more and more radical means to express Romantic ideas.
 The compression of the finale's theme in its conclusive triple statement (signaling the "plunge of the soul into the abyss of non being") does not sound Romantic anymore.

 After this ending one somehow expects to hear the "Drammàtico" opening of the first movement again.
 Scriabin (who indulged in theosophical speculation) has created a "cosmic cycle" by opening and concluding the sonata with a very similar energetic signal.
 In a performance of the Andante from this sonata Scriabin is alleged to have exclaimed: "Here the stars are singing!"

-With the final appearance of the slow movement's theme at the end of the finale, Scriabin builds up anticipation of a grand ending in F-sharp major, and then frustrates our expectations, ending the work bleakly.
+With the final appearance of the slow movement's theme at the end of the finale, Scriabin builds up anticipation of a grand ending in F♯ major, and then frustrates our expectations, ending the work bleakly.